mscoutermarsh/contestant-poll/readme.md

 For a vote to be valid is must be created and then confirmed (by answering a simple math problem).

+**Setup:** Before running you must do the following:
++ Define ENV variable VOTECONN.
+This is the connection string to your database.
++ *Optional:* Define ENV variable ALLOW_REF with the domain you want to limit requests from.
+++ Example: ALLOWED_REF=voteAPI.heroku.com will only allow record votes if the referer is from the specified domain.

 API Documentation
 ============================